Algorithms for Deforming and Contracting Simply Connected Discrete Closed Manifolds (III)

 This paper focuses on the second algorithm and its relationship to smooth manifolds.
 We clarify that we can use the same method for standard PL complexes from the triangulation of general smooth manifolds.
 Our discussion is based on triangulation techniques invented by Cairns, Whitehead, and Whitney more than half of a century ago.
 This paper focuses on the 3-manifold, the most important case.
 However, we also discuss the more general $k$-manifold.

 In this paper{\footnote {This is the third revision of the paper.
 In this revision, we mainly add some figures to show the proof in Section 4 of this paper.
-We also made a separated short paper to explain a theorem used as Part I of the proof of Theorem 4.3. \cite{Che18SummerTop}.} we use the algorithmic procedure to prove the following theorem: {\it For a finite triangulation of a simply-connected closed 3-manifold $M$ in Euclidean space, if a (simply-connected closed) 2-cycle which was made by 2-cells of this triangulation separates $M$ into two connected components, then each of the components will also be simply-connected.} The relationship of this theorem to a generalized Jordan separation problem, the general Jordan-Schoenflies theorem, and other important problems are also discussed.
+We also made a separated short paper to explain a theorem used as Part I of the proof of Theorem 4.3. \cite{Che18SummerTop}.
+In this paper, we use PL or simplicial complexes to replace certain concepts of discrete manifolds in previous papers.
+Note that some details in the original papers related to discrete manifolds may also need to be slightly modified for this purpose. } we use the algorithmic procedure to prove the following theorem: {\it For a finite triangulation of a simply-connected closed 3-manifold $M$ in Euclidean space, if a (simply-connected closed) 2-cycle which was made by 2-cells of this triangulation separates $M$ into two connected components, then each of the components will also be simply-connected.} The relationship of this theorem to a generalized Jordan separation problem, the general Jordan-Schoenflies theorem, and other important problems are also discussed.

 In this paper, we assume that $M$ is orientable.
 In addition, a 2-cycle means that it is homeomorphic to a 2-sphere in this paper, and this homeomorphism can be determined in a reasonable time such as in the polynomial time.